mrbullwinkle/availability-minion/README.md

 ## [availability-minion](https://github.com/mrbullwinkle/availability-watcher/tree/master/availability-minion)

-This is the latest version.
-New name, because I like to think of these type of small programs as little minions out gathering useful monitoring data.
+I call it a "minion", because I like to think of these type of small programs as little minions out gathering useful monitoring data.
+In similar spirt to Netflix's "Chaos Monkey" though slightly more helpful and less destructive.
 So "monitoring minion" or in this case "availability minion.
 It does most of what the first version did, and a whole bunch more.

 Here's what's the same:
 - Removes the Azure Function specific code, and makes it so it can run standalone in a .NET Core 3.0 Worker Service
 - Removes the content match (Can be added back later as a modifiable parameter)
 - Reads a separate .txt based config file and generates a list of URLs/Endpoints to test based on the contents of the file.
 (The old Microsoft Azure Function example took a single hardcoded url)
 - Adds the ability for the published .exe file to be installed/run as a standard windows service controllable via services.msc.